ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/crime-prevention/workbook/index.md

 ---

 {{#wb-req item="1" requirement="Discuss the role and value of laws in society with regard to crime and crime prevention.
-Include in your discussion the definitions of "crime" and "crime prevention.""}}
+Include in your discussion the definitions of \"crime\" and \"crime prevention.\""}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}